 Minimum Effort Requirements

 Sponsoring agencies expect some measure of PI effort on a sponsored project to demonstrate leadership of the project.
 ASU does not typically propose cost sharing effort on a voluntary basis, consistent with its objectives of receiving fair compensation from sponsors for research and scholarly activity conducted at the university.
-Pursuant to OMB Memoranda 01-06, Principal Investigators and/or key personnel should devote at least 1 percent effort to their research projects, including mandatory and voluntary committed effort.
-The specific amount of effort beyond the minimum 1 percent is determined by the PI based on an estimate of the effort necessary to meet the technical objectives and outcomes of the project.
+The specific amount of effort necessary to meet the technical objectives and outcomes of the project is determined by the PI.
 Minimum effort requirements do not apply to some types of programs such as equipment and instrumentation or construction awards, dissertation or training grants, or other awards intended as “student augmentation,” or to limited purpose awards such as travel grants or conference support.

 Sponsor-Imposed Salary Caps

 Certain sponsors impose a limit (or cap) on the annual rate of salary reimbursement for a given amount of effort.
 The difference between the reimbursed salary (the capped amount) and the unreimbursed salary (the amount above the cap) must be funded by an unrestricted/local account.
 The PI/other key personnel must still devote the agreed upon level of effort irrespective of the salary cap.